 When to use the coaching leadership style

-Different teams and scenarios require different approaches, meaning coaching leadership isn’t always the default best option.
+Different teams and scenarios call for different approaches, meaning coaching leadership isn’t always the default best option.

 The coaching leadership style is most effective when you are: